-There will be two in-class non-comprehensive midterms and a comprehensive final exam, plus regular problem sets.
+There will be two in-class non-comprehensive exams, a final paper and regular problem sets.
 The weights of the different elements for the final course grade are:

-- Problem sets (10%): There will be six problem sets over the semester, two of which will be brief writing assignments in place of a collection of shorter questions.
+- Problem sets (10%): There will be five problem sets over the semester, one of which will be a brief writing assignment in place of a collection of shorter questions.
 Each of them will be assigned one week before the due date.
 Problem sets are due in class.
-If you cannot make it to class, you need to contact me and leave your problem set before class in my mailbox in the Economics department (318 High Street, 1st floor).
+If you cannot make it to class, you need to contact me and leave your problem set before class in my mailbox in PAC 111.
 Late problem sets will not be accepted, and no extensions will be granted.
 You are encouraged to work together on the problem sets.
-However, I require an individual write-up by each student. - Midterm 1 (25%): tentatively scheduled for Thursday, October 6. - Midterm 2 (25%): tentatively scheduled for Thursday, November 10. - Final exam (35%): 2-4pm, Wednesday, December 14. - Class participation (5%): I highly value class participation and encourage you to raise questions and to comment on level, pace and the content of the course during the semester.
+However, I require an individual write-up by each student. - Exam 1 (30%): tentatively scheduled for Tuesday, October 15. - Exam 2 (30%): tentatively scheduled for Thursday, December 5. - Final paper (25%): due by 6pm on Friday, December 13.
+Students will be required to write a short paper on a current news event of their choosing.
+Detailed information on the paper requirements will be distributed after the first two weeks of the semester. - Class participation (5%): I highly value class participation and encourage you to raise questions and to comment on level, pace and the content of the course during the semester.
 In addition, I will frequently open topics up for discussion.
 General guidelines for your class participation grade: frequent absences (or tardiness): C, demonstration of good understanding of material through occasional participation in class discussion: B, frequent participation in class discussion and raising insightful questions: A.